No matter how close or distant retirement is, succession planning can help you reach your goals for your solo or small law practice.

 TIPS FOR NEGOTIATING AN INTERNAL BUYOUT: Have preparatory conversations early, Catherine notes.
 Remember that it’s still business — prepare and view it as such, Laura cautions, while embracing the trust and history you share.
 From there, Charity emphasizes the importance of cutting the cord once the deal is done.

-You can find further resources in the full post on Law Practice Today and below.
+You can find further resources in the full post on Law Practice Today and the section below.

 Free & Confidential Consultations: